 At the Sirius University of Science and Technology, Russian President Vladimir Putin was presented with a technology that allows transmitting tactile sensations through the screen.

 A Russian-speaking citizen of Estonia, who worked in Germany and, thanks to grant support, has now come to Sirius, is developing a very interesting approach - we call it "tactile sensation".
 This is a way to make a person feel a virtual image.
-That is, he is developing algorithms and devices that allow transmitting tactile sensations from an image on the screen to receptors.
+That is, he is developing algorithms and devices that allow transmitting tactile sensations from the image on the screen to receptors.

 Experts expect that this technology will find application in various fields, such as conducting remote operations by surgeons or restoring tactile sensitivity in patients with limb prostheses.

-Read more on the topic:
+Read also on the topic:

 Ural Alaska: How Putin's gift inspired the Irbit plant to create exclusive motorcycles